Bachelor of Music (Jazz and Improvisation)

 Where will this take me?

 Specialist studies in jazz can take you in a number of directions: from hands on performing and producing through to journalism and education.
+While the logical path is to become a performing musician, this specialisation offers more paths than you can imagine.
+The Music Jazz & Improvisation specialisation is your pathway to a range of employment options, including:

 - Contemporary music arranger